 DIAGNOSTIC GUIDANCE FOR ADULTS (17+) & COLLEGE STUDENTS

-- See if your university has an Education Neuropsychology Department or an Education Psychology Department that performs testing for learning disabilities like dyslexia, dyscalculia, dysgraphia, and can also screen for auditory processing disorder.
+See if your university has an Education Neuropsychology Department or an Education Psychology Department that performs testing for learning disabilities like dyslexia, dyscalculia, and dysgraphia, and can also screen for auditory processing disorder.

 To start, do the following:

 Begin a formal journal/binder to track documents, process & progress.

 Journal details of every action, conversation, & relevant experience and put a copy of all documents and emails into the binder.